bukot/tintintoril/README.md

                     converted various aliases in to regex for more predictable matching

+                    made map go to static mode on load by default

+               in combat.tt
                     revamped alias t<digit> for targeting to work better and report via local says